SEPTEMBER 2022 -

 Appeals in relation to the available funding

-Determination of actual sum to be made payable to a network
+Determination of actual sum to be made payable to a TGA

-The following criteria will be used to determine the overall amount available to support the activities of a particular network:
+The following criteria will be used to determine the funding made available to support the activities of a particular TGA:

 Support for National Executives

 It is accepted that National Executives incur certain administrative/development costs.
 These costs might include items such as:

 production of an e-